Deciding whether to separate from your spouse is no doubt a difficult decision to make.

 In the meantime, we have identified three key areas to consider when deciding to separate:

 - Will you be separated while living under the same roof for a period of time?
-If so, is there an agreed timeframe of when one party will move out?
+If so, is there an agreed timeframe for when one party will move out?

 - Consider how will the mortgage or rent be paid if there is a separation and you remain living in the family home.
 Will your lender allow for payments to convert to interest-only for a short period of time on the basis of hardship?